archway-network/archway/x/cwerrors/spec/01_state.md

 }
 ```

-## Errors Count
+## ErrorID

-Errors Count is a single value which keeps track of the number of errors.
-Its used to generate error id when storing the errors.
+ErrorID is a sequence number used to increment error ID.

 Storage keys:
-* ErrorsCount: `ErrorsCountKey -> int64`
+* ErrorID: `ErrorIDKey -> uint64`

 ## Contract Errors